 The Hills of Valparaiso

 The colourful homes surrounding these hills immediately catch your attention, especially on a clear day!
-It’s very easy to lose yourself in either Cerro Alegre or Cerro Concepcion with their winding streets & alley ways.
+It’s very easy to lose yourself in either Cerro Alegre or Cerro Concepcion with their winding streets & alleyways.
 Both streets are reached by either walking (no thanks!) or by one of the 2 funiculars.
 These two hills can be walked between which makes for a good stroll.
 The streets are filled with locals & tourists alike surrounded by graffiti-covered walls, boutique stores, traditional bakeries and many restaurants.
 No need to have a plan, just get walking and come hungry.

 Famous Funicular’s – A trip to Valparaiso isn’t complete without a short & steep ride on one of the many funiculars.
 There are 22 scattered throughout the city, all of which enable people to reach the high hills to view the amazing scenery of the colourful houses, the bay down below and of course for the locals to reach their homes.
-Some of these date back to the 1890’s.
+Some of these dates back to the 1890’s.

-Most of them cost 100 chilean pesos (USD $ .15c) but 2 of the oldest are 300 pesos (USD $.45c).
+Most of them cost 100 Chilean pesos (USD $ .15c) but 2 of the oldest are 300 pesos (USD $.45c).
 The extra cost helps with the upkeep of the older models.

-These are the most popular funiculars in the city;
+These are the most popular funiculars in the city:

 - Ascensor Concepcion – The oldest.
 Reaches Cerro Concepcion, 300 pesos.